Codeguideapp/codeguide/README.md

 ## Self hosting

-If you want to self host this projec, first you need to set up enviroment variables:
+If you want to self host this project, first you need to set up enviroment variables:

 ```
 AWS_APP_REGION=''